UoC-Radio/icestreamer/README.md

     # Supported sources: jack, alsa, pulse, test, auto (the default)
     source=alsa

-    # Here you can set any properties of GStreamer's jackaudiosrc, alsasrc, pulsesrc
+    # Here you can set any properties of the source element:
+    # jackaudiosrc, alsasrc, pulsesrc, pipewiresrc
     # In this example, device is a property of alsasrc.
     # See 'gst-inspect-1.0 alsasrc' for documentation
     device=hw:0,0

+    # Additionally, input format, channels & rate can optionally be set here
+    #format=S16LE
+    #channels=2
+    #rate=48000

     [stream1]
     # Supported encoders: opus, vorbis, mp3